bellrichm/weewx-aqi-xtype/README.md

 ## Customizing

 The installation of weewx-aqi-xtype configures it so that will work with the WeeWX 'extended schema.'
-It will calculate the Instacast AQI and Nowcast AQI for the value of pm 2.5.
+It will calculate the Instacast AQI and NowCast AQI for the value of pm 2.5.
 To do this three sections of weewx configuration are updated.
 The first is `[[[Generic]]]` section of `[StdReport][[Labels]]`.
 Here the default label is added.